CelestialScripter/Hybrid-Based-NIDS-using-Machine-Learning/README.md

 # Anomally-based-IDS-using-machine-learning-
-This project was made for Blacksentry Consulting.
-Goal was to use machine learning algorithms for predicting network and web attacks.
+The Goal was to use machine learning algorithms for predicting network and web attacks.
 This project is more of a prototype, than a final working product.

 # Model Used